trelau/pyOCCT/README.md

     conda clean -a

+# Build From Source

+## Windows
+Per the Conda build documentation, Microsoft Visual Studio 2015, is a preferred compiler.
+Create a C++ project within Visual Studio to make sure the C++ tools have been installed.
+CMake is also required and the cmake executable should be in the PATH environment variable.
+To set up the VS compiler environment within an Anaconda shell, run:

+    vsdevcmd.bat

+Create an Anaconda Python environment within an Anaconda command prompt:

+    conda create -n occt-dev python=3.7

+This will create an environment named "occt" with Python 3.5.
+Make sure this environment is active when using pyOCCT.
+For Anaconda Python, activating this environment may look like:

+    activate occt-dev

+From the pyOCCT directory:

+    conda build -c conda-forge ci/conda

+The build process will create an Anaconda artifact which will be located int the {conda_dir}/conda-bld/win-64 directory.

 # Help Wanted
 For now, contributions to the source code will be incorporated manually.
 There is a (mostly) automated tool for generating the source but it is not yet